 Skillset Required: Must-be experienced with Hadoop based technologies such as MapReduce, Hive MongoDB or Cassandra.
 They are expected to work with the latest (NoSQL) database technologies.
 Experience with object-oriented design, coding and testing patterns as well as experience in engineering (commercial or open source) software platforms and large-scale data infrastructures is also required for efficiency.

-7. Statistician: Statisticians are responsible for collecting, organizing, presenting, analyzing, and interpreting data, which help businesses make intelligent decisions by spotting trends and making predictions.
+7. Statistician: Statisticians are responsible for collecting, organizing, presenting, analyzing and interpreting data, which help businesses make intelligent decisions by spotting trends and making predictions.

 Skillset Required: These professionals are required to possess higher degrees in statistics, mathematics, or any quantitative subject.
-They should be well-equipped in Python, Stata, Pig, Hive, SQL, Perl, MATLAB, SAS, and R programming.
+They should be well-equipped in Python, Stata, Pig, Hive, SQL, Perl, MATLAB, SAS and R programming.

 Increasing Demand & Unfilled Skill Gap

-Another revelation states that as of now, only 0.5% of the data at disposal is ever analyzed or utilized according to a research from MIT Technology Review.
+As of now, only 0.5% of the data at disposal is ever analyzed or utilized according to a research from MIT Technology Review.

 As the job opportunities in Big Data and Data Science are zooming, this is a no-brainer: Big Data means big bucks.
 Acknowledging the fact, many IT professionals are convinced to invest time and money for the training.